alejandro5042/Run-IrcBot/README.md

 The bot will output the error message and quit, still running at least `BOT_END`.

-FAQ
+## FAQ
----

 #### Why didn't you use filters to parse the IRC input? (begin/process/end) IRC bots seem perfect for filters!

 Yes, they do!
 But I wanted the ability to reload the bot script at any time.
-If I had designed it for pipeline scripts, then I would be unable to update the script as the developer edits it.
+If I had designed it for pipeline scripts, then I would be unable to reload the bot as the developer edits it.
 It is *wayyyyy* more fun to interactively write your bot than to have to restart the bot server every time.
 Plus it results in smaller code and makes it easier to explain to new PowerShell users.

+In this project, I optimized for fun and flexibility over bullet-proof architecture.
+That is why there are only two flat objects (`$Message` and `$Bot`) that do most of the work.
+It's easy to reason with and I want the developer to care more about their bot than my toolkit.
+The mental overhead should be very small.

 #### Why is your script using blocking I/O?
 Why is it single-threaded?

 Because it was easier :) And hitting `Ctrl+C` still worked.
 Since PowerShell is already single-threaded without tricks, I didn't want to overcomplicate things.
+This may change in the future [[#3](https://github.com/alejandro5042/Run-IrcBot/issues/3)].